Kathy Antonello, FCAS, FSA, MAAA

 After four years with Sigma Consulting Group, Paul Hendrick joined NCCI in 2017 and currently works in the legislative analysis and medical regulation and informatics focus areas.

 Hendrick earned his BA in mathematics and classical studies from Vanderbilt University, and his MA in mathematics from the University of South Carolina.
-He is an Associate of the Casualty Actuarial Society.
+He is a Fellow of the Casualty Actuarial Society.

 She earned her BA in psychology from the University of Tennessee and her JD from George Washington University Law School.

 Barry Lipton leads NCCI’s research and presents regularly before insurance industry groups on critical issues such as medical cost drivers, developments in NCCI’s actuarial methodology, and current workers compensation trends.

 Before joining NCCI, Lipton worked for the Fireman’s Fund Insurance Company as vice president and as an actuary in the claims division.
 He has extensive experience as a commercial lines pricing actuary, including workers compensation, liability, and property insurance.

 Bryanna Lum joined NCCI in 2017 after receiving a BS degree in mathematics and a certificate in actuarial science from Florida Atlantic University.
 She currently works in the Medical Regulation and Informatics and Reserving focus areas.
 She is also responsible for leading validation efforts for workers compensation medical data.
 Lum previously worked in the Unit Data Quality focus area.

 Vicky Mayen’s current responsibilities include ratemaking, legislative analysis, and actuarial coordination with independent bureaus and Affiliate Services.
 In past roles, Mayen worked in reserving and medical fee pricings.